f5devcentral/f5-agility-labs-nginx/docs/class10/module4/lab2/lab2.rst

    .. image:: ../pictures/lab2/add-policy.png
       :align: center

 #.
-The Keycloak is already confgured to authenticate Developers with your Developer Portal listening on http://dev.sentence.com.
+The Keycloak is already configured to authenticate Developers with your Developer Portal listening on http://dev.sentence.com.
 Configure the policy as below:

-   * Choose an Oauth Flow : ``PKCE``
+   * Choose an OAuth Flow : ``PKCE``
    * App Name : ``devportal``
    * Client ID : ``devportal``
    * Client secret : empty as we are using PKCE (no secret)